LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 or dynamic updates to predicates in external objects or categories.

-For more information on the interpretation of the coupling metric scores, see e.g. the original paper by Robert Martin:
+For more information on the interpretation of the coupling metric scores, see, e.g., the original paper by Robert Martin:

 	@inproceedings{citeulike:1579528,
 		author = "Martin, Robert",